 My journey as healer has taken me from a very western clinical approach into the more spiritual and dynamic realms of the healing arts.
 My classical training taught me to assess and then treat according to my diagnosis of the situation.
 As my skills have deepened, I realize the body is it's own best healer and is vastly more capable of expressing its needs than I am at "fixing" them.
-Instead, I listen to how your body and energy field unfold into the invitation of safer space and find to most profound healing often occurs solely in being compassionately witnessed.
+Instead, I listen to how your body and energy field unfold into the invitation of safer space and find the most profound healing often occurs solely in being compassionately witnessed.

 Today, the basis of my work explores early and formative wounds that take up space in our bodies and energy fields and uses a multi-modality approach to integrate those wounds so you can live in alignment with what is most true for you.